Top 10 Attractions in Chandler

 2. Crayola Experience

-Opening in 2019, Crayola’s premier, one-of-a-kind family attraction features dozens of hands-on activities where families can come together and create colorful memories.
+One of five locations in the world, Crayola’s premier, one-of-a-kind family attraction features dozens of hands-on activities where families can come together and create colorful memories.

 3. Downtown Chandler